willkg/fillmore/docs/testing.rst

 Other tests
 ===========

-Franics comes with some testing helpers including pytest fixtures.
+Fillmore comes with some testing helpers including pytest fixtures.

 For example, here's a pytest test that uses ``sentry_helper`` to test a Django view that intentionally kicks up an exception and asserts scrubbing outcomes:

 .. code-block:: python

-   from francis.test import SentryTestHelper from sentry_sdk.integrations.django import DjangoIntegration
+   from fillmore.test import SentryTestHelper from sentry_sdk.integrations.django import DjangoIntegration
    # Use the werkzeug wsgi client because the Django test client fakes
    # everything